-The Group's overall risk management program focuses on the unpredictability of financial markets and seeks to minimise potential adverse effects on the financial performance of the Group.
+Trade and other payables amounts represent liabilities for goods and services provided to the Group prior to the end of the financial year which are unpaid.
+The amounts are unsecured and are usually paid within 30 days of recognition.
+Trade and other payables are presented as current liabilities unless payment is not due within 12 months from the reporting date.
+They are recognised initially at their fair value and subsequently measured at amortised cost using the effective interest method potential adverse effects on the financial performance of the Group.
 The Group uses different methods to measure different types of risk to which it is exposed.
 These methods include sensitivity analysis of interest rate, foreign exchange and other price risks.